-Safety, Income & Growth Inc. ("we", "our" and "SAFE") has a policy and process pursuant to which we intend to periodically determine an estimate of our Value Bank, which is the aggregate "Combined Property Value" associated with our portfolio of ground lease investments, or Ground Leases, in excess of the aggregate original cost basis of our Ground Lease portfolio.
+Safehold Inc. ("we", "our" and "SAFE") has a policy and process pursuant to which we intend to periodically determine an estimate of the unrealized capital appreciation in the real properties that we have the right to acquire pursuant to the residual provisions in our ground leases investments, or Ground Leases.
+The unrealized capital appreciation is the aggregate "Combined Property Value" associated with our portfolio of Ground Leases in excess of the original aggregate cost basis of our Ground Lease portfolio.
 The "Combined Property Value" means the combined value of the land, buildings and improvements relating to the commercial properties subject to our Ground Leases, as if our Ground Leases did not exist.

-We announced today that, as of December 31, 2018, our estimated Value Bank is \$1,809 million in the aggregate.
+We announced today that, as of March 31, 2019, the estimated unrealized capital appreciation in our owned residual portfolio is \$2,054 million in the aggregate.

-The following is a summary of our policy and process we currently intend to follow with respect to each determination of the estimated aggregate Value Bank.
+The following is a summary of our policy and process we currently intend to follow with respect to our determination of the estimated unrealized capital appreciation in our owned residual portfolio.

-What is the Value Bank?
+What is the Owned Residual Portfolio?